k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14c_task_source_component_tables.md

 # Task - Source Component - Tables

-The **Tables** option enables the user to create a TDM task on **tables** only, **without a relation to a Business entity**.
-The user can select all or part of the tables that are included in the DB interfaces of the selected source environment.
+**Tables** is a data selection option that enables the user to create a TDM task on **tables** only **without a relation to a Business entity**.
+The user can select all or some tables that are included in the DB interfaces of the selected source environment.

 The following information needs to be set for Tables: